tmtowtdi/DockerDzil/README.md

 ## Build time
 Takes around 18 minutes, which is way longer than it takes locally.
-The "log" section at the bottom of the build details page never shows me anything at all, but the build does appear to work.
+The "log" section at the bottom of the build details page on Docker Hub never shows me anything at all, but the builds *do* work.

 # Tools
 These are not required for initiating a build on Docker Hub.
 They're just handy for working locally.

 - `bin/build.bash`
-    - Builds 'tmtowtdi/distzilla:latest' from ./Dockerfile
+    - Builds `tmtowtdi/distzilla:latest` from ./Dockerfile
 - `bin/connect.bash`
-    - Connects you to 'tmtowtdi/distzilla:latest' in a bash shell
+    - Connects you to `tmtowtdi/distzilla:latest` in a bash shell
     - Remember to `set -o vi` first thing after you connect to save on the expletives.